MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/more-about-dynamic-negative-days.md

 ![What follows is a graph of the case described](./media/negative-days-5.png)

-### Case D- use only Dynamic negative days
+### Case D- use only dynamic negative days

-If you set Negative days to zero and use only the Dynamic negative days time fence, which will now be `6 + 0 + 0 = 6`, you will end up in the same situation as in case A: MRP has to create a new planned order and calculate delays and actions, which are time consuming tasks that can be frustrating.
+If you set negative days to zero and use only the dynamic negative days time fence, which will now be `6 + 0 + 0 = 6`, you will end up in the same situation as in case A: MRP has to create a new planned order and calculate delays and actions, which are time consuming tasks that can be frustrating.
 In addition, you will have two more transactions to process.
 Since the demand can't be fulfilled on time for the item to arrive, this adds more complications to your plan than are necessary.

 ![What follows is a screenshot of the case described](./media/negative-days-6.png)

 ![What follows is a graph of the case described](./media/negative-days-7.png)

-### Case E- use both greater negative days and the Dynamic negative days time fence
+### Case E- use both greater negative days and the dynamic negative days time fence

-If you both set the negative days to be greater than the item’s lead time and you use the Dynamic negative days time fence as well, then the equation becomes `6 + 6 + 0 = 12`.
+If you both set the negative days to be greater than the item’s lead time and you use the dynamic negative days time fence as well, then the equation becomes `6 + 6 + 0 = 12`.
 This might lead to a very long time fence MRP will search for results in.
 Look at the section titled **Conclusion** at the end of this topic to see how case E relates to a situation in which you set negative days to a long time fence.

 ## Situation 2- getting demand during the item's lead time period